Cincinnati & Dayton Placenta Encapsulation FAQ

 How many capsules should I take?

 Each placenta and every women is different.
-While the average placenta will allow for about 160 capsules, I have seen placentas provide as little as 100 and some over 200.
+While the average placenta will allow for about 160 capsules, we have seen placentas provide as little as 100 and some over 200.

 - 2-3 capsules up to 3 times per day for the first 1-2 weeks